Joachim von Ribbentrop: Early career

 In 1928, Ribbentrop was introduced to Adolf Hitler as a businessman with foreign connections who "gets the same price for German champagne as others get for French champagne".
 Wolf-Heinrich Graf von Helldorff, with whom Ribbentrop had served in the 12th Torgau Hussars in the First World War, arranged the introduction.
 Ribbentrop and his wife joined the Nazi Party on 1 May 1932.
 Ribbentrop began his political career by offering to be a secret emissary between Chancellor of Germany Franz von Papen, his old wartime friend, and Hitler.
 His offer was initially refused.
 Six months later, however, Hitler and Papen accepted his help.

 Their change of heart occurred after General Kurt von Schleicher ousted Papen in December 1932.
 This led to a complex set of intrigues in which Papen and various friends of president Paul von Hindenburg negotiated with Hitler to oust Schleicher.
 On 22 January 1933, State Secretary Otto Meissner and Hindenburg's son Oskar met Hitler, Hermann Göring, and Wilhelm Frick at Ribbentrop's home in Berlin's exclusive Dahlem district.
 Over dinner, Papen made the fateful concession that if Schleicher's government were to fall, he would abandon his demand for the Chancellorship and instead use his influence with President Hindenburg to ensure Hitler got the Chancellorship.

 Ribbentrop was not popular with the Nazi Party's Alte Kämpfer (Old Fighters); they nearly all disliked him.
 British historian Laurence Rees described Ribbentrop as "the Nazi almost all the other leading Nazis hated".
 Joseph Goebbels expressed a common view when he confided to his diary that "Von Ribbentrop bought his name, he married his money and he swindled his way into office".
-Ribbentrop was among the few who could meet with Hitler at any time without an appointment, however, unlike Goebbels or Göring.

 During most of the Weimar Republic era, Ribbentrop was apolitical and displayed no antisemitic prejudices.
 A visitor to a party Ribbentrop threw in 1928 recorded that Ribbentrop had no political views beyond a vague admiration for Gustav Stresemann, fear of Communism, and a wish to restore the monarchy.
 Several Berlin Jewish businessmen who did business with Ribbentrop in the 1920s and knew him well later expressed astonishment at the vicious antisemitism he later displayed in the Nazi era, saying that they did not see any indications he had held such views.
-As a partner in his father-in-law's champagne firm, Ribbentrop did business with Jewish bankers and organised the Impegroma Importing Company ("Import und Export großer Marken") with Jewish financing.
+Ten months after the Nazi seizure of power, Ribbentrop secured a seat as a deputy to the Reichstag from electoral constituency 4 (Potsdam I) at the November 1933 parliamentary election.
+He was reelected in 1936 and 1938, holding this seat until the fall of the Nazi regime.